 Most Medicine Box OGs already know of my profound and abiding love for skiing, entrepreneurship, and plant medicine.
 If you’re doing any of them well, you’re never playing it safe.
 No matter how old I get, I never lose that taste for the adventure you can find in these disciplines, and neither do any of the people that master them.

 As a kid, I had always loved skiing right alongside music, and in many ways, they’ve gone hand-in-hand with me because once I started to rebel, my tastes in both also shifted.
-Right alongside my move from classic rock to RHCP and Phish came my introduction to The Blizzard of AHHHH’S. Now it’s true, Gregg Stump opted for music from Trevor Horn and music from Frankie Goes to Hollywood, Act, and synthpop from his label ZTT.
-But it also connects because of Horn’s son?
+Right alongside my move from classic rock to RHCP and Phish came my introduction to the pioneering extreme skiing documentary Blizzard of Aahhh’s.
+Now it’s true, filmmaker Greg Stump opted for music from Trevor Horn and music from Frankie Goes to Hollywood, Act, and synthpop from his label ZTT.
+But it also connects because Horn’s son?
 He’s now running a hemp-CBD store in London after self-medicating for PTSD.
-Funny how all of these things connect.
+Funny how all these things connect.

 But the real excitement for me was in seeing skiers commit what would have been designated crimes in America out on the neck-breaking drops of Chamonix.
 Foremost to me was Glenn Plake, he of the five-foot mohawk, who literally couldn’t even go back to America after shooting wrapped up because he was actually a fugitive from the law.
 Nowadays, in the era of terrain parks and massive corporate sponsorships, it is hard to relay how deeply against the grain this skiing style was.
 You really couldn’t pull this stuff off on most commercial peaks.
 To see these guys do it and do it with such courage and real artistry – well, the appeal to me wasn’t that much different than listening to some of my favorite groups at the time.